 - Click the 'Do Scan' button on the 'Main' tab of the 'Master Panel', and imaging will begin after a moment.
-Scan initiation first moves the tip to the starting point of the image, then lowers the tip onto the surface, and then begins - 1. the tip onto the surface, and then begins an endless series of image scans.
+Scan initiation first moves the tip to the starting point of the image, then lowers the tip onto the surface, and then begins an endless series of image scans.
+The - an endless series of image scans.
 The red cursor to the left of each image window indicates the scan line/ location of the tip.